seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 also uses a subscriber registry to allow different database tables to be registered with it, exposing a CRUD interface in the UI.

-Configuration registries *may* be used in place of subscriber registries for configuring, say, a list - if you prefer linking things up in a configuration file, rather than scattered throughout the application.
+Configuration registries *may* be used in place of subscriber registries for configuring, say, a list --- if you prefer doing your linking up in single place, rather than scattering it throughout the application.

 ## Conclusion